 When you visit this website for informational reasons (without registering an account) we automatically collect the following information:

-We use your personal data to communicate with you, to customise content and improve our services by analysing how you navigate our website.
+We use your personal data, to customise content and improve our services by analysing how you navigate our website.
 If you do not agree with our Policy, please do not visit this website.

 Registering through this website